Who We Are

-The Office of the Vice Chancellor for Equity, Diversity and Inclusion (EDI) team works directly with the Vice Chancellor to implement her strategic plan and advance the Office’s mission through engagement with our campus partners, who each contribute to this goal through education, research, investigations, and advocacy.
+The Office of the Interim Vice Provost team works directly with the Interim Vice Provost for Equity, Diversity and Inclusion to implement his strategic plan and advance the Office’s mission through engagement with our campus partners, who each contribute to this goal through education, research, investigations, and advocacy.
 Together, we aim to lead the University and larger community by providing tools and resources to build a community which promotes our shared value of upholding dignity for all.

 Phone: (310) 825-3935